JeremyMarkWilcox/Basic_HTML_CSS/README.md

 ## Space Station Site
 This page page was a training exercise that uses CSS to create a navar, imagine containers, and dropdowns.
 As you could probably guess by the title is it space themed.

 ## BootStrap Project
+In this project I used the BootStrap 4 framework and created a movie theater themed webpage with bootstrap components such as navbar, jumbotron, form, cards, and dropdowns.

 ## Shinto Slash Website